kohei-us/mdds/CONTRIBUTING.md

 ## Using CMake

-You could in theory use CMake to run tests and perform installtion, but it is not well tested on non-Windows platforms.
+You could in theory use CMake to run tests and perform installation, but it is not well tested on non-Windows platforms.

 # Build documentation